 Our summer camp has a strong emphasis on nature exploration.
 Children are naturally drawn to nature, and as concrete, sensorial learners, children 3-5 years of age learn through their own interactions with their environment.
 Our large property allows the explorative experiences necessary for self-discovery.
-Each of our five one-week summer camps focuses on a different aspect of the earth: dirt, plants, water, trees and birds.
-The cost per week is $125.
+Each of our five one-week summer camps focuses on a different aspect of the earth: Bugs, Water, Dirt and Rocks, Plants, Birds.
+The cost per week is $150.

 For more information, or to schedule a visit, call Shin’yu at (503) 475-9257, or email email@example.com.

 Location: 8500 NE Siskiyou St Portland 97220

 Time: 8:30 AM to 12:30 PM Monday through Friday

 Week One: July 10th-July 14th